Sibongile Mofokeng shows

 I only realised years later the impact his death had on my life.
 At first, I had to be strong and just push on.
 I later had to get the healing that was needed from losing my Dad.

 Sibongile Radio Pulpit

-Sibongile Mofokeng became a full-time presenter at Radio Pulpit in 2003 and served as a Production Assistant in the same year, and later as Assistant Producer, at Gospel Gold.
-She also worked as a floor manager and minor editor of Heartbeat; the television programmes that the Pulpit Media Group produced for the national broadcasters, the SABC and MNet.
+Sibongile Mofokeng became a full-time presenter at Radio Pulpit in 2003 and served as a Production Assistant in the same year, and later as Assistant Producer at Gospel Gold.
+She also worked as a floor manager and minor editor of Heartbeat, the Pulpit Media Group’s television programmes produced for the national broadcasters, the SABC and MNet.
 She is also a speaker and master of ceremonies.

 Over many years, listeners grew fond of her distinct voice.
-She hopes that listeners would see our Lord Jesus in her because there is no other way for her to impact them, except if He will do it through her.
+She hopes that listeners will see our Lord Jesus in her because there is no other way for her to impact them except if He will do it through her.